 Thank you so much to those that have helped me already.
 I have been truly grateful for the support and encouragement I have received so far, but I still have a ways to go to fund my swim.

-I appreciate any and all support you can give, no matter how small.
+I appreciate any support you can give, no matter how small.
 I've been training since the summer of 2013 when I said out loud for the first time that I wanted to do this.
-It's been a long, hard road, both mentally and physically...and the biggest challenges are yet to come.
-Thank you so so much for any help and suport.
+It's been a long, hard road, both mentally and physically.
+I am incredibly grateful for the support and encouragement I have received so far- I couldn't have gotten this far without it.
+Thank you so so much for any help and support.

 - Katie Pumphrey